The Dual Polyhedral Product, Cocategory and Nilpotence: Retractile -spaces

 If $(A,i,B)$ is a retractile $H$-space then many properties of $B$ are determined by the restriction to~$A$~\cite{GT1,Th1,Th2}.
 We will show this is also the case for $\nil(G)$ when $G$ is a finite loop space and $(A,i,G)$ is retractile.
 A large family of retractile $H$-spaces was constructed in different ways by Cooke, Harper and Zabrodsky~\cite{CHZ} and Cohen and Neisendorfer~\cite{CN}.
 They show that if $p$ is a prime and $A$ is a finite $CW$-complex consisting of $\ell$ odd dimensional cells, where $\ell<p-1$, then there exists a $p$-local $H$-space $B$ and a map \(i\colon\namedright{A}{}{B}\) which makes $(A,i,B)$ retractile.
 Further, in the boundary case when $\ell=p-1$, they show that if there happens to be a finite $H$-space $B$ and a map \(\namedright{A}{i}{B}\) inducing an isomorphism $\hlgy{B}\cong\Lambda(\rhlgy{A})$, then $\Sigma i$ has a left homotopy inverse so $(A,i,B)$ is retractile.
 Notice that products of retractile $H$-spaces are retractile.
 For if each of $\{(A_{j},i_{j},B_{j})\}_{j=1}^{m}$ is retractile then so is $(\bigvee_{j=1}^{m} A_{j},\bigvee_{i=1}^{m} i_{j},\prod_{j=1}^{m} B_{j})$.

 Specific examples of retractile $H$-spaces are given by certain simply-connected simple compact Lie groups and $p$-compact groups.
 Fix a prime $p$.
-By~\cite{MNT}, when localized at $p$ every simply-connected, simple compact Lie group $G$ decomposes as a product of $p-1$ spaces.
+By~\cite{MNT}, when localized at $p$ every simply-connected, simple compact Lie group $G$ without $p$-torsion in cohomology decomposes as a product of $k$ spaces for some $1\leq k\leq p-1$ spaces.
 If the rank is low with respect to $p$ then by~\cite{Th2} the factors are all retractile, and so their product - the original group $G$ - is also retractile.
 The precise ranks involved are as follows:

 Recall that $X$ is a $p$-compact group if $X\simeq\Omega BX$ where $BX$ is a $p$-complete space and the mod-$p$ homology of $X$ is finite.
-There is a classification of irreducible $p$-compact groups~\cite{AGMV} when $p$ is odd, which in conjunction with work in~\cite{BM,C}, show that there are four familes: (i) simply-connected, simple compact Lie groups; (ii) an infinite family of spaces that decompose as a product of spheres, sphere bundles over spheres, and factors of $SU(n)$; (iii) $30$ special nonmodular cases; and (iv) $4$ exotic modular cases.
+When $p$ is odd there is a classification of simply-connected simple $p$-compact groups without $p$-torsion in cohomology.
+We give the description in~\cite[Introduction]{Da}, which distills the classification from deep results in~\cite{AGMV}.
+There are four familes: (i) simply-connected, simple compact Lie groups; (ii) an infinite family of spaces that decompose as a product of spheres, sphere bundles over spheres, and factors of $SU(n)$; (iii) $30$ special nonmodular cases; and (iv) $4$ exotic modular cases.
 The retractile cases in (i) are covered by~(\ref{Glist}).
-The retractile cases in (ii) depend on $SU(n)$ being retractile, and from~\cite{D} it follows that every case in (iii) and~(iv) is retractile.
+The retractile cases in (ii) depend on $SU(n)$ being retractile, and from~\cite{Da} it follows that every case in (iii) and~(iv) is retractile.
 So to~(\ref{Glist}) we add a second list: